What is Foodborne Illness?

 Bacteria may be present on products when you purchase them.
 Raw meat, poultry, seafood, and eggs are not sterile.
 Neither is produce, such as lettuce, tomatoes, and melons.

 Foods, including safely cooked, ready-to-eat foods, can become cross-contaminated with bacteria introduced by raw meat juices or other contaminated products or poor personal hygiene.

 Age and physical condition place some persons at higher risk for illnesses than others, no matter what type of bacteria are implicated.
 Infants, pregnant women, the elderly and people with compromised immune systems are at greatest risk, and may become ill after ingesting only a few bacteria; others may remain symptom-free after ingesting thousands.

 How to Prevent Foodborne Illness

-- Wash hands in hot soapy water before preparing food and after using the bathroom, changing diapers and handling pets.
-For best results, use warm water to moisten hands.
+- Wash hands in hot soapy water before preparing food and after using the bathroom, changing diapers, and handling pets.
+For best results, use warm water to moisten your hands.
 Apply soap and rub hands together for 20 seconds before rinsing thoroughly.